AIDC 100 Archives - David C. Allais Collection

 The collection is open to researchers without restriction.

-public, industry members, educators, and students a comprehensive
+the public, industry members, educators, and students a comprehensive and diverse

 Bachelor of Science, Mechanical Engineering, University of Arizona, 1954